3DAlign-DAER: Dynamic Attention Policy and Efficient Retrieval Strategy for Fine-grained 3D-Text Alignment at Scale: Introduction

 Specifically, during the training phase, our DAP employs an adaptive online search by using MCTS on attention maps from the HAF module.
 For each training sample, rather than relying on fixed attention weights, our DAP determines the optimal modulation strategy for the HAF weights.
 Our DAP is guided by our designed hybrid reward signal, which incorporates both dense feedback from the reduction in contrastive loss and sparse feedback based on retrieval performance on a validation set.
 By actively exploring how to enhance or suppress specific text token-to-3D patch associations based on this reward, our DAP forces the model to learn the precise and robust fine-grained correspondences necessary for challenging alignments.

 To achieve efficient inference, especially when tackling large-scale sparse data retrieval , we design an \textbf{Efficient Retrieval Strategy (ERS)} for speed and accuracy.
 Our ERS leverages the highly discriminative and well-aligned representations produced by the training process of 3DAlign-DAER, which incorporates dynamic attention refinement in DAP.
 It constructs semantic and spatial hierarchies over the embedding space based on the learned representations, enabling an efficient tree-based search strategy to locate Top-K matches rapidly.
 This approach significantly boosts retrieval performance on large-scale datasets, overcoming the speed and accuracy limitations of traditional KNN, ANN, or Greedy Search techniques.
-Comprehensive experiments show that our 3DAlign-DAER achieves SOTA on zero-shot classification, cross-modal retrieval (including large-scale), and few-shot learning, significantly outperforming strong baselines.